Limited availability:Limited spots remaining this monthClaim yours

 04

-Patients usually search by condition, treatment, insurance fit, location, and physician credibility before they ever call a practice.
+Patients usually search by condition, treatment path, location, insurance fit, and physician credibility before they ever call a practice.
 If your specialty pages are weak or invisible, you lose the chance to be part of that decision set.

 The AI Search Factor